babelouest/glewlwyd/docs/OIDC.md

 ### DPoP Token iat claim maximum duration (seconds)

 Maximum duration authorized for a DPoP iat property.

+## Resource Indicators (RFC 8707)

+### Allow resource indicators

+If this is set to true, clients will be allowed to use the resource parameter during `/auth` or `/token` requests.
+If this is set to false, the resource parameter will be ignored, and the `aud` claim will be set to the scope list.
+If there's no resource parameter, the `aud` claim will be set to the scope list as well.

+### Allow to change resource indicator on access token refresh

+If this is set to true, client will be allowed to change the resource parameter while refreshing an access token.

+### Resource list by scope

+For all scopes, you can specify a list of allowed resources available.

+When the client is claiming multiple scopes, the given resource parameter must match at least one of the resource of one of the scopes.

+### Client resource list property

+The client property that will store the resources allowed for this client

+### And/Or

+Configure if the claimed resource must be available in one of the clained scopes **and/or** in the client resource list available.

 ## Native Apps Guidelines